dmrishabh/Shopify-funtion-demo/README.md

 1. The **discount percentage** (default: 10%).
 2. The **order value threshold** (default: $100).
+3. Update: Exclusion product tag (default: no-auto-discount)

    If the total order value exceeds the specified threshold-x, the discount is applied.
 If the order value is below the threshold, no discount is applied.

 ## Requirements: